Make Me Happier: Evoking Emotions Through Image Diffusion Models: EmoPair Dataset

 \section{EmoPair Dataset}

-In response to the absence of an image dataset specifically designed for emotion-evoke image generation, we introduce EmoPair, comprising two distinct subsets: the EmoPair-Annotated Subset (EPAS), encompassing 331,595 image pairs sourced from Ip2p\cite{brooks2023instructpix2pix} and annotated with emotion labels; and the EmoPair-Generated Subset (EPGS), featuring 6,949 pairs generated through text instructions specifying target emotions.
+In response to the absence of an image dataset specifically designed for emotion-evoke image generation, we introduce EmoPair, comprising two distinct subsets: the EmoPair-Annotated Subset (EPAS), encompassing 331,595 image pairs sourced from Ip2p \cite{brooks2023instructpix2pix} and annotated with emotion labels; and the EmoPair-Generated Subset (EPGS), featuring 6,949 pairs generated through text instructions specifying target emotions.

+For the EmoPair-Annotated Subset (EPAS), we use $\mathcal{P}$ to categorize the source and target images from the Ip2p dataset into eight different emotions.
+We remove samples where the emotional labels of the source and target images are consistent, then use the emotion labels to augment the Ip2p dataset, generating 331,595 image pairs.

 For the EmoPair-Generated Subset (EPGS), we formulated 50 general instructions that are agnostic to source images, prompting transitions to desired emotions across 8 categories using GPT-3 \cite{brown2020GPT3}.
 Human annotators then ranked these instructions based on efficacy within each emotion category, ultimately retaining the top ten.
 Figure \ref{fig:SP_10instructions} illustrates examples of these instructions.

+We employ the following selection criteria to control the quality of generated image pairs of EPGS: (1) Using our emotion predictor $\mathcal{P}$, we analyze the generated images and only select those with a Top-1 classification confidence over 90\% for the target emotions.
+(2) To ensure the preservation of similar scene structures, we utilize Structural Similarity Index (SSIM) \cite{wang2004SSIM} and Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018LPIPS} for filtering the remaining outcomes.
+SSIM measures structural similarity between images, while LPIPS quantifies perceptual differences.
+Specifically, we require the generated images $\hat{x}$ and the source image $x$ to meet the conditions below: $0.3 < SSIM(x, \hat{x}) < 0.6$ and $LPIPS(x, \hat{x}) > 0.1$.
+Ultimately, EPGS retains 6,949 image pairs.

+To ensure the quality of EPGS, we have human annotators re-annotate 300 images.
+The annotators view both the source and edited images, and we ask them to select the one that better evokes the target emotion.
+Since we need the target image to evoke the desired emotion more effectively than the source image, if the annotators choose the source image, we swap the source and target images in the original dataset to create a new subset.
+Each image is reviewed by three annotators, and the final subset is determined by majority vote.
+We then use this subset to fine-tune our EmoEditor.

-To provide a more comprehensive overview of our dataset, additional image pair examples are presented in Figure \ref{fig:SP_EPAS} and \ref{fig:SP_EPGS}.
+To provide a comprehensive overview of our dataset, additional image pair examples are presented in Figure \ref{fig:SP_EPAS} and \ref{fig:SP_EPGS}.